Code Editor

 timer 30 // 30-second timer, no fallback

 timer 30 default "Run away" // auto-fires the matching choice when it expires The number is in seconds and must be a positive integer.
-The optional default "Choice label" clause names the choice to auto-fire when the timer expires — the label resolves against the choices in the same source, so renaming a choice in the same edit still binds correctly.
+The optional default "Choice label" clause names the choice to auto-fire when the timer expires.
+The label resolves against the choices in the same source, so renaming a choice in the same edit still works.
 Omit the line entirely to clear any existing timer (absence is “no timer”, same convention as goes to).

 <type> choice "…": Block